-Unlike the traditional cut and stitch method of treating periodontal disease, laser dentistry focuses on eliminating bacteria from the gums.
+Unlike the traditional cut-and-stitch method of treating periodontal disease, laser dentistry focuses on eliminating bacteria from the gums.
 Lasers are also used to heal gum tissue and encourage new growth.
 There is no cutting involved, which means less recovery time, less discomfort, and fewer side effects.

-Scaling and root planing is a common treatment for periodontal disease.
-But, if gum disease has progressed, pocket reduction surgery may be recommended.
+But if gum disease has progressed, pocket reduction surgery may be recommended.
 This is a more detailed procedure where tartar, plaque, and bacteria are removed from deep periodontal pockets.